NVIDIA/OptiX_Apps/README.md

 *rtigo3* is meant as a testbed for multi-GPU rendering ditribution and OpenGL interoperability.
 There are different multi-GPU strategies implemented (single GPU, dual GPU peer-to-peer, multi-GPU pinned memory, multi-GPU local distribution and compositing).
-Then there are three different OpenGL interop modes (none, pixel bufffer object, direct texture mapping).
+Then there are three different OpenGL interop modes (none, pixel buffer object, direct texture mapping).

 The implementation is using the CUDA Driver API on purpose because that allows more fine grained control over CUDA contexts and devices and alleviates the need to ship a CUDA runtime library.